FEATURED CREDIT CARDS

 Falling Credit Scores for Younger Americans

-Based on the Fall 2025 FICO Credit Insights Report and other data, credit scores for younger Americans are falling due to a convergence of economic pressures and unique generational challenges.
-Gen Z (ages 18–29) experienced the largest average drop in their credit score of any age group, declining by three points.
+Based on the Fall 2025 FICO Credit Insights Report and other data, credit scores for younger Americans are falling due to economic pressures and unique generational challenges.
+Gen Z (ages 18–29) experienced the largest average drop, declining by three points.

-• Persistent inflation and high interest rates: Gen Z and younger Millennials have had less time to build savings or benefit from rising asset values like stocks and homes.
-The elevated cost of living, coupled with higher interest rates on credit cards and loans, has put a significant strain on their budgets and reduced their ability to pay down debt.
+• Persistent inflation and high interest rates: Younger Americans have had less time to build savings or benefit from rising asset values like stocks and homes.
+Elevated living costs, combined with higher credit card and loan interest rates, strain budgets and reduce debt repayment ability.

-• Record credit card balances: Younger generations are more likely to rely on credit to cover expenses, leading to higher credit card usage.
-According to the report, 64% of Gen Z and 61% of Millennials with student loans rely on credit cards or other loans to make ends meet.
-A higher credit utilization ratio (how much credit you use versus your limit) is a major negative factor for credit scores.
+• Record credit card balances: Younger generations often rely on credit to cover expenses.
+According to the report, 64% of Gen Z and 61% of Millennials with student loans use credit cards or other loans to make ends meet.
+High credit utilization negatively impacts credit scores.

-• Return of student loan payments: Following the end of the COVID-era forbearance period, many young borrowers began making student loan payments again in 2024.
-For some, reporting of missed payments began in early 2025.
-This disproportionately affects Gen Z, where 34% have student loan balances, more than double the rate for the overall population.
+• Return of student loan payments: Following the end of COVID-era forbearance, many young borrowers resumed student loan payments in 2024, with reporting of missed payments starting in early 2025.
+Gen Z is disproportionately affected, with 34% holding student loan balances—more than double the overall population.

-The financial stress on younger Americans is part of a larger, "K-shaped" economic picture, where some, particularly those with wealth tied to the stock market, are thriving, while others are struggling with affordability.
-The rising delinquency rates on loans for younger borrowers are a "red flag" for the broader credit market.
+The financial stress on younger Americans is part of a larger "K-shaped" economic pattern.
+Some individuals, especially those with wealth tied to stocks, are thriving, while others struggle with affordability.
+Rising delinquency rates among younger borrowers are a warning for the broader credit market.

-The FICO Credit Insights report for Fall 2025 highlights that Gen Z's credit scores are more volatile than those of other generations.
-While a greater percentage of young consumers saw their scores increase by 50 or more points, an even higher percentage experienced a drop of 50 or more points.
-This reflects the generational challenges and economic pressures that disproportionately impact younger Americans.
+The FICO Credit Insights report highlights that Gen Z’s credit scores are more volatile than other generations.
+While some young consumers saw increases of 50 or more points, an even higher percentage experienced drops of 50 or more points, reflecting the generational challenges and economic pressures they face.

 Found this guide helpful?
 Bookmark it for future reference as you continue your financial journey!